Ignacio Romero Osborne: Army, conspiracy and war

-In 1929 Romero was re-assigned from Canary Islands back to the peninsula and posted to Regimiento de Artillería de Costa in Cádiz.
-Either in 1930 or in early 1931 he was transferred to Madrid, where as teniente he served at unspecified position in Fábrica Nacional de Productos Químicos, an army establishment engaged also in development of chemical weapons.
-None of the sources consulted provides information on Romero’s fate during early years of the Republic.
+In 1929 Romero was reassigned from the Canary Islands back to the peninsula and posted to Regimiento de Artillería de Costa in Cádiz.
+Either in 1930 or in early 1931 he was transferred to Madrid, where as a teniente he served at an unspecified position in Fábrica Nacional de Productos Químicos, an army establishment engaged also in the development of chemical weapons.
+None of the sources consulted provides information on Romero's fate during early years of the Republic.
 The government of Manuel Azaña embarked on major reform of the army.
 One of its objectives was to scale down what was perceived as an overgrown officer corps; the government deployed a scheme, partially forcing and partially encouraging officers to retire.
-It is not clear what mechanism worked for Romero; at least since late 1933 he remained beyond active service and was noted in the press as “teniente retirado”.
+It is not clear what mechanism worked for Romero; at least since late 1933 he remained beyond active service and was noted in the press as "teniente retirado".

-In terms of political preferences the Romero family has been traditionally related to conservatism, the great-grandfather and paternal uncle serving as senators respectively in the 1860s and 1910s.
-None of the sources consulted provides any information on early political engagements of Ignacio, though as member of Maestranza de Sevilla he was linked to mainstream right-wing monarchism.
+In terms of political preferences, the Romero family has been traditionally related to conservatism, the great-grandfather and paternal uncle serving as senators, respectively, in the 1860s and 1910s.
+None of the sources consulted provide any information on early political engagements of Ignacio, though as member of Maestranza de Sevilla he was linked to mainstream right-wing monarchism.
 However, at some point in the early 1930s Romero started to approach the Carlists and by late 1932 he was already a recognized figure in the Seville Traditionalist circles.
 In early 1933 the Andalusian party leader Manuel Fal Conde nominated him vice-president of Centro Tradicionalista de Sevilla and treasurer – i.e. the third in line of command - of the Seville Junta Provincial.
 Following wedding Romero left Spain for a long honeymoon trip abroad, but later resumed party activities and acted among leaders of the Seville requeté organisation.
 He was heavily involved in preparations to the 1936 coup.
 It is known he was particularly active procuring and smuggling arms, possibly at significant personal financial cost.